CorEnergy (CORR) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the traded fund had lost 21.57% over the past month, lagging the Finance sector's gain of 0.34% and the S&P 500's gain of 0.84% in that time.
+Heading into today, shares of the traded fund had lost 26.64% over the past month, lagging the Finance sector's loss of 2.63% and the S&P 500's loss of 2.53% in that time.

 Wall Street will be looking for positivity from CorEnergy as it approaches its next earnings report date.
-The company is expected to report EPS of $0.41, up 392.86% from the prior-year quarter.
+This is expected to be March 7, 2023.
+In that report, analysts expect CorEnergy to post earnings of $0.41 per share.
+This would mark year-over-year growth of 392.86%.

 Investors should also note any recent changes to analyst estimates for CorEnergy.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Research indicates that these estimate revisions are directly correlated with near-term share price momentum.
 To benefit from this, we have developed the Zacks Rank, a proprietary model which takes these estimate changes into account and provides an actionable rating system.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-CorEnergy is currently a Zacks Rank #3 (Hold).
+CorEnergy is currently sporting a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that CorEnergy has a Forward P/E ratio of 0.97 right now.
-Its industry sports an average Forward P/E of 11.95, so we one might conclude that CorEnergy is trading at a discount comparatively.
+Valuation is also important, so investors should note that CorEnergy has a Forward P/E ratio of 0.95 right now.
+This represents a discount compared to its industry's average Forward P/E of 11.93.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.